AEBeneluxNordics/ALONE/README.md

 2. ELIGIBILITY TO ENTER A COMPETITION
 2.1	In order to make a valid entry into a Competition you must:
-2.1.1	be a resident of Sweden;
+2.1.1	be a resident of the United Kingdom or Isle of Man;
 2.1.2	use your legal name;
 2.1.3	unless otherwise stated, enter as an individual only, not as part of a syndicate, group or agency;
 2.1.4	be or over the age stated in the Competition Rules on the date of your entry of the Competition; and